Memberpress: how to add users to groups upon Sign up

 You need to catch the Memberpress event and adjust the groups accordingly.

-See also Bring over permission level from WordPress MemberPress and Managing Discourse group membership with WP Discourse SSO
+See also Bring over permission level from WordPress MemberPress - #2 by simon and Manage group membership in Discourse with WP Discourse SSO

 4 Likes